jadecobra/python_tdd_exercises/source/catalog_of_code.rst

 .. catalog_of_solutions:

 #################################################################################
-catalog of solutions
+catalog of code
 #################################################################################

-Here are the solutions I wrote in the book
+Here are the tests and solutions in the book

 .. toctree::
   :maxdepth: 1